ecluse:ecluse-core

 The resilience harness

-runEffectfulRule :: EvalContext -> PreparedRule -> PackageDetails -> IO RuleResult Source #
+runEffectfulRule :: EvalContext -> PreparedRule -> PackageDetails -> IO RuleEvaluation Source #

 Run one prepared rule through its resilience policy.
-A rule with no Resilience (prepResilience = Nothing) runs directly.
-A resilient rule's IO runs under its circuit-breaker gate, a per-attempt timeout, and bounded retry with backoff: a clean verdict (Allow/Deny/NoDecision) resets the breaker and is returned; an exhausted rule (timeout, exception, the breaker open, or the rule self-reporting Unavailable on every attempt) advances the breaker and resolves to Unavailable transience alignment reason -- the alignment from the rule's Resilience (fail-closed or fail-open), the transience from the last failing attempt.
+A rule with no Resilience (prepResilience = Nothing) runs directly, its verdict wrapped Decided.
+A resilient rule's IO runs under its circuit-breaker gate, a per-attempt timeout, and bounded retry with backoff: any RuleVerdict the rule returns -- a deterministic CannotVet included -- resets the breaker and is returned Decided, taken at face value and never retried; only a fault the harness observes (a timeout, an exception, or the breaker already open) advances the breaker and resolves to Unavailable transience alignment reason, the alignment from the rule's Resilience (fail-closed or fail-open).

 data EffectfulConfig Source #

 The resilience knobs around an effectful rule's IO: a per-attempt timeout, how many retries to make on failure with the backoff before each, and the breaker threshold and cooldown.
-The breaker clock is the EvalContext.
+The breaker's timing reads the injected resilience clock (resClock) fresh at failure commit, not the request snapshot ctxNow.

 Constructors